About Potter County

 Property & Public Records

 Potter County Register of Deeds office, located at 201 South Exene Street in Gettysburg, SD 57442, is the official repository for land and property records within Potter County.
-The office can be contacted at and maintains recorded documents including warranty deeds, quit claim deeds, mortgage instruments, mortgage satisfactions, mechanics liens, judgment liens, easements, covenants, plat maps, and other instruments affecting real property title.
+The office can be contacted through the office maintains recorded documents including warranty deeds, quit claim deeds, mortgage instruments, mortgage satisfactions, mechanics liens, judgment liens, easements, covenants, plat maps, and other instruments affecting real property title.
 The Register of Deeds indexes all recorded documents by grantor, grantee, and legal description to help with title searches and property research.

-• Recording fees are established by state statute and vary based on document type and page count, typically ranging from $30 to $60 for standard instruments.
+- Recording fees are established by state statute and vary based on document type and page count, typically ranging from $30 to $60 for standard instruments.

-• Citizens seeking property records should contact the Register of Deeds office directly or visit in person during regular business hours.
+- Citizens seeking property records should contact the Register of Deeds office directly or visit in person during regular business hours.

-• Plat maps and survey information are also maintained by the Register of Deeds and are available for public inspection.
+- Plat maps and survey information are also maintained by the Register of Deeds and are available for public inspection.

 Potter County currently does not offer a full online document search portal, though certain property information may be available through third-party subscription services.
 Potter County Director of Equalization (Director of Equalization), also located in the courthouse, maintains property tax records including assessed valuations, ownership information, property characteristics, and tax payment history.
 Property tax information can be obtained by contacting the Director of Equalization for Certified copies of recorded documents are available upon request with proper identification and payment of statutory fees, typically $2.00 per page plus a certification fee.